 Drawing is a kind of communication, much like speaking and writing.
-Drawing can be used to express a wide range of concepts, viewpoints, and observations, much like these other means of expression.
+Drawing can express a wide range of concepts, viewpoints, and observations, much like these other means of expression.
 Artists and designers use drawing as a specialised tool for visual communication in the broad field of art and design.
 Regardless of their goals, they also use various sketching techniques to communicate, develop, and present their ideas and creations to the audience.

 EARLY EXPERIENCES WITH DRAWING